Information for term Teach in Spain Short Term

 - Airport pickup and transportation to your orientation hotel on arrival day

-- Two days of orientation with topics including housing, banking, residency, health & safety, and more
+- Four days of orientation with topics including housing, banking, residency, health & safety, and more

-- Two nights of hotel accommodation provided during orientation
+- Four nights of hotel accommodation provided during orientation

 The DestinationClick to Open

-Job placement, pre-departure assistance, an online, pre-departure course, brief in-country orientation, cultural activities.
+Job placement, pre-departure assistance, an online pre-departure course, four day in-country orientation, cultural activities.

 Visa application guidance, iNext international insurance, 24-hour support from CIEE staff in Spain, resources for finding housing.